 Place the pecan nuts in a pan over medium heat.
 Toast until golden brown, 2-4 minutes (shifting occasionally).
 Remove from the pan and set aside.
 In a bowl, combine the Radish, sun-dried tomatoes, and seasoning.

-ROSEMARY LAMB
+Rosemary LAMB

 Return the pan to medium-high heat with a drizzle of oil.
 Pat the lamb dry with paper towel and season.
 When hot, sear the lamb until browned and cooked through, 4-5 minutes per side.
-In the final 1-2 minutes, baste with a knob of butter (optional) and the remaining rosemary.
+In the final 1-2 minutes, baste with a knob of butter (optional) and the remaining Rosemary.
 Remove from the pan and rest for 5 minutes before slicing.
 Lightly season the slices.

 WHAT A GREAT PLATE